wongwara/predict_next_month/README.md

 link to access the deploy app -> https://wongwara-predict-next-month-app-3g0mjl.streamlit.app

+## Experiment results

+As a result, the best model is Decision Tree, which gives the best MAPE.
+However, the MAPE score is 113.44, which means that on average, our predictions depart from the actual values by 113.44%.

+A high MAPE score implies that the model's predictions are **inaccurate and need to be improved**.

+****

 ## Overview
 Our bank recognises the significant effect these insights can have on our business and our valued clients.
 By leveraging machine learning's power, we can stimulate innovation, improve operational efficiency, and provide customised services to our client's needs.

-There are 4 main objectives for our project:
+The goal for this project:
-1. Experiment A: Better decision making- Client Financial management: Help clients organise their budget by predicting their spending for the next month.
+Experiment A: Better decision making- Client Financial management: Help clients organise their budget by predicting their spending for the next month.
 This will help improve financial stability and overall pleasure.
-2. Experiment B: Prevention of fraud - Help the compliance team identify and stop fraudulent behaviour.
-This will protect our financial stability and keep our client's faith intact.
-3. Experiment C: Improved customer experience - Assist the sales and marketing teams in maximising their participation and enjoyment for clients likely to raise their expenditure in the next three months.
-By focusing our marketing strategies and offers on these potential high-value clients.
-4. Experiment D: Better risk management - Discover abnormal spending patterns: Help us reach out to consumers proactively, providing customised advice and assistance in resolving any potential problems or financial challenges they may face.

-And This repository is focus only Experiment A

 ## Project Structure
 ```